How old must my child be to attend?

 How many children are in the class?

-We are a small group of 8 children and 2 teachers.
+We are a small group of 8 children and 1-2 teachers.
+(1 while on site, 2 while on adventures)

 Are meals provided by the school?